 A starting point for this exercise is customer journey mapping.
 This will help you understand what actions your users take before installing your app and what actions might make them uninstall the app.

-Following on from this, you should review actions you could take that would improve each of the variables which make up mobile lifetime customer value.
-Each of these is immediately actionable, and will also lead to higher LTVs straight off the bat.
+Following on from this, you should review actions you could take that would improve each of the variables that make up mobile lifetime customer value.
+Each of these is immediately actionable and will also lead to higher LTVs straight off the bat.

 The perfect onboarding experience has two ingredients:

 In practice, this means providing a simple but valuable customer experience during onboarding.
 Luckily, there are a couple of easy rules of thumb you can follow to ensure this, including:

 It will take a lot of testing to perfect your onboarding.
 When looking for inspiration, review the most successful apps in your niche.
 For example, the onboarding sequence to collect a user’s details used by an App like Instagram has probably been tweaked and tested by hundreds of developers.